google/koladata/docs/koda_v1_api_reference.md

   We have three groups in the first sublist in order: 1, 2, 3 and two groups in the second sublist in order: 1, 3.
-  Each sublist contains the indices of the objects in the original sublist.
+  Each sublist contains the indices of the items in the original sublist.

 Example 3:
   x: kd.slice([1, 3, 2, 1, None, 3, 1, None])